Sport in Tasmania: Hockey and indoor hockey

 Hockey Tasmania governs and administers the sport of hockey and indoor hockey for most of Tasmania.
 It also administers the senior Tasmanian representative club The Tassie Tigers which fields a Men's and a Women's team in the elite national domestic competition Hockey One which generally plays its annual home and away season in the months of September, October, and November across Australia.
 Hockey One and the Tassie Tigers club replaced the now-defunct Australian Hockey League and the former men's and women's teams the Tassie Tigers and the Tassie Van Demons in 2019.

 Hockey is predominantly played on synthetic surfaces in Tasmania, although some junior and school competitions do still play on grass fields.
 There are five hockey centres around the state with synthetic pitches that host a variety of senior and junior competitions: The Tasmanian Hockey Centre, with three synthetic pitches, in Hobart; the Northern Hockey Centre, with two synthetic pitches, in Launceston; one synthetic pitch at Meercroft Park in Devonport; one synthetic pitch at McKenna Park in Burnie; and one synthetic pitch in Smithton.
+Tasmanian Eddie Ockenden became Australia's first five-time hockey Olympian in 2024, where he was also the Australian flag bearer of the 2024 Summer Olympics.